#1) Make eye contact

-Dressing for success doesn’t necessarily mean donning a suit.
-Instead, make a note of what everyone else is wearing, and emulate their style in a put-together way.
+Dressing for success doesn’t necessarily mean you need to be rockin’ a power suit.
+But make a note of what everyone else is wearing, and emulate their style in your own confident way.
 If the dress code at work is slacks and a button-down shirt, invest in a few sharp-looking separates that will ensure you fit in with the office culture.

 If you’re thinking about Confidence Coaching, please feel free to call or email me to discuss the different packages I offer.
 I’d be happy to assist you in determining which program would be most beneficial to you in your life right now.
 Contact me now-CLICK HERE!